k-barton/komodor/doc/intro.md

 **Komodo Edit** is a free multi-language code editor, based on the Mozilla platform.
 It uses an add-on (also called *extensions*) system similar to that of Firefox.
-The extension **"R Interface"** provides Komodo editor with R GUI capabilities.
+The extension **"R Interface"** provides Komodo editor with R GUI functionality.

 See [here](../README.md) to learn about Komodo's "R Interface" features.